 Wood is a natural material – no two pieces of wood are the same – which is why there are no two identical pieces of wooden furniture.
 Wood is constantly changing, which means that its structure and colour evolve over time.
-The biggest changes take place at the start of a piece of furniture’s life.
-Solid wood is particularly affected by seasonal changes in humidity.
+The biggest changes occur at the beginning of a piece of furniture's life.
+Solid wood is mainly affected by seasonal changes in humidity.
 During the summer, wood expands and may cause tabletops to bow slightly.
 During the winter, the wood contracts again.

 For a more thorough clean of your wooden furniture, you should use a wood cleaner, which removes marks like oil-based stains, water rings and more.
 It can also be used to wash tannic acid out of oak wood.
-Always remember to treat the surface with a neutral wood oil or white-pigmented oil after using wood cleaner.
-Always remember to also treat the underside of your furniture, otherwise there is a risk that the wood will warp or crack.
+Remember to treat the surface with neutral wood oil or white-pigmented oil after using wood cleaner.
+Always remember to treat the underside of your furniture; otherwise, there is a risk that the wood will warp or crack.
 If the surface of the wood ‘rises up’ (becomes rough) after treatment, you can lightly sand it in the direction of the wood grain using fine sandpaper (minimum 200 grit).
 Never use steel wool!

 For daily cleaning, wipe with a clean, dry cloth or a cloth wrung out in clean water.
-If a wrungout cloth or chamois is used, immediately wipe away the water with a clean, dry cloth.
-Dirty surfaces should be wiped with a cloth that has been wrung out hard in soapy water.
+If a wrung-out cloth or chamois is used, immediately wipe away any excess water water with a clean, dry cloth.
+Dirty surfaces should be wiped with a damp cloth.
 Again, dry immediately with a clean, dry cloth.
-Do be aware that liquid detergents will dissolve the oil, so an oil treatment should be repeated.
-To do this, apply wood oil evenly with a soft cloth or sponge in the direction of the wood’s grain.
+Be aware that liquid detergents will dissolve the oil, so an oil treatment should be repeated.
+To do this, apply wood oil evenly with a soft cloth or sponge in the direction of the wood's grain.
 After 2-3 hours, the wood may be polished with a clean, dry cloth.
 If intermediate sanding is needed, use fine sandpaper (no. 220).
 Never sand across the grain, and never use iron wool or wire sponges.
 Avoid exposing the surfaces to water or other liquids for an extended period of time.
-Spilled liquids should be wiped away immediately.
+Spilt liquids should be wiped away immediately.

 Wipe with a clean, dry cloth or with a cloth or chamois that has been wrung out in clean water.
 If a wrung-out cloth is used, immediately wipe away the water with a clean, dry one.

 We recommend using mild detergents for cleaning lacquered veneer.
-Note that it is not recommended to use harsh detergents or products that contain scouring powder, as this will result in a dull, scratched and damaged surface.
+It is not recommended to use harsh detergents or products containing scouring powder, resulting in a dull, scratched and damaged surface.
 Avoid exposing the surfaces to water or other liquids for an extended period of time.
-Spilled liquids should be wiped away immediately.
+Spilt liquids should be wiped away immediately.

-Accoya wood is 100% recyclable and nontoxic, and the Accoya wood we use is FSC™-certified.
-It can therefore be disposed of in exactly the same manner as untreated wood without any additional harmful effects to our environment.
-One can safely burn Accoya wood for bioenergy.
+Accoya wood is 100% recyclable and non-toxic, and the Accoya wood we use is FSCTM- certified.
+Therefore, it can be disposed of in the same manner as untreated wood without any additional harmful effects to our environment.
+For example, one can safely burn Accoya wood for bioenergy.
 The wood requires less maintenance, and it is not necessary to treat the wood with protective oil, but you may do so if you would like to provide an extra protective barrier.
-Using a protective oil will not a!ect the unique properties of the Accoya wood.
+Using a protective oil will not affect the unique properties of the Accoya wood.

 If you would like to treat your furniture with oil, please follow the following instructions:

-We recommend using Outdoor Wood Oil from Guardian as it is specially developed for the care and maintenance of unvarnished outdoor wood.
+We recommend using Outdoor Wood Oil from Guardian as it is specially developed to care for and maintain unvarnished outdoor wood.
 The Outdoor Wood Oil from Guardian is based on vegetable oils.
-Wood furniture that is used outdoors is very exposed to the elements and is susceptible to changes in climate (sunlight, rain and varying temperatures) which can cause mould and mildew to grow.
-The risk of a mould and mildew infestation is minimized by regularly applying oil.
-If you notice any algae growth on the surface of the bench due to long-term rain exposure, these spots can be removed with the use of a wood cleaner.
-Due to the Accoya treatment, the algae growth will be limited to the surface of the bench and will not have penetrated the wood.
+Wooden furniture that is used outdoors is very exposed to the elements and is susceptible to changes in climate (sunlight, rain and varying temperatures) which can cause mould and mildew to grow.
+The risk of mould and mildew infestation is minimised by regularly applying oil.
+If you notice any algae growth on the surface of the bench due to long-term rain exposure, these spots can be removed using a wood cleaner.
+Due to the Accoya treatment, the algae growth will be limited to the bench's surface and will not have penetrated the wood.

 Wood oil and wood cleaner must be applied in the direction of the wood grain with a soft, lint-free cloth or sponge.
 Never apply in direct sunlight.